RestComm/Restcomm-Docker/README.md

 * __sip/wss__: 5083 (Used for WebRTC - Secure SIP Over WebSockets)
 * __rtp/udp__: 65000 - 65535

-If you use -e USE_STANDARD_PORTS, Restcomm will binds to the ip address of the host and following ports:
+If you use -e USE_STANDARD_PORTS, RestComm will binds to the ip address of the host and following ports:
 * __http__: 80
 * __sip/udp__: 5060
 * __sip/tcp__: 5060